CMC column: As trades shortage grows, CMC steps up to train tomorrow’s workforce

 Colorado Mountain College

-After hitting rock bottom following the pandemic, Mario realized the only direction to move was upward.
+I am honored to share a bit of Mario’s story.
+Mario’s family has been in the valley for five generations.
+Despite our idyllic landscapes, and even when surrounded by a strong family, life here can be hard.
+An early diagnosis of dyslexia created compounding difficulties for Mario, and during his junior year of high school, he dropped out.
+A personally dark chapter unfolded in the midst of a global pandemic.
+After hitting rock bottom, Mario realized the only direction to move was upward.
 In his words, “In the throes of that darkness, I found a flicker of determination.
 I realized that I had the power to reshape my future and that it was time to push forward.”

-With pride in his achievement and momentum to learn more, Mario became one of the first students in CMC Rifle’s automotive program.
+Earning a GED marked Mario’s first goal and just five weeks after stepping onto the CMC Rifle campus, he successfully passed all four exams.
+His pride in this achievement sparked a passion and propelled him to become one of the first students in our automotive program.
 As he puts it, “I discovered my true calling and the thrill of working with the mechanics of vehicles.”

-Mario’s potential caught the attention of his instructors and several scholarship donors, all of whom helped pave a way forward.
-He’s thriving academically.
-Today, Mario has earned three certificates and is on track to finish his coursework completely debt free.
-His high performance also led to a good job at Bighorn Toyota.
+Mario’s spark immediately caught the attention of his instructors as well as scholarship donors.
+He has already earned three certificates and is on track to finish his coursework completely debt free.
+His high performance also led to a job opportunity at Bighorn Toyota.

 Tinker Duclo is the vice president and campus dean of Colorado Mountain College’s Rifle campus.